-    Uber maintains a $1,000,000 liability insurance policy to cover claimants injured in Uber accidents.
+Uber maintains a $1 million liability insurance policy to cover claimants injured in Uber accidents.
 If you were injured in a qualifying Uber ride, Uber’s liability insurer will typically cover your damages.
 This includes passengers riding in an Uber summoned by a friend or another passenger.

 Potential Direct Legal Claims Against Uber and Uber Drivers

-Life-altering accidents resulting in permanent disabilities often cause more than $1,000,000 in damages.
+Life-altering accidents resulting in permanent disabilities may cause more than $1 million in damages.
 Some injured parties may consider bringing personal injury claims against Uber in these situations.
-It’s also possible that an injured passenger didn’t qualify as a TNC rider under Florida law, the Uber driver was not properly using the Uber application at the time of the accident, or the liable car insurer refused to provide comprehensive coverage.
+Additionally, an injured passenger may not qualify as a TNC rider under Florida law, the Uber driver may not have been using the Uber application at the time of the accident, or the liable car insurer may refuse to provide comprehensive coverage.
 In such cases, recovering compensation can be complicated.

 Florida claimants may have a claim directly against Uber in the following limited cases:

-- Uber violated Florida TNC laws and that violation contributed to the accident and subsequent injuries.
+- If Uber violated Florida TNC laws and that violation contributed to the accident and subsequent injuries.

-- The accident was directly linked to faulty technology, such as the Uber app distracting the driver, or providing unsafe and inaccurate GPS directions.
+- If the accident was directly linked to faulty technology, such as the Uber app distracting the driver or providing unsafe and inaccurate GPS directions

-- Uber had reason to know the driver posed an unreasonable risk of harm to other drivers and passengers, and still permitted that driver to use the platform.
+- If Uber had reason to know the driver posed an unreasonable risk of harm to other drivers and passengers but still permitted that driver to use the platform

 Holding Uber Liable for Uber Driver Negligence

-Most Uber passengers are injured by an Uber driver’s negligence.
-Whether a driver was inexperienced, lost, or distracted by his phone, passengers may wonder if Uber is liable for their injuries.
-Uber is generally not liable for ordinary negligence, such as basic traffic infractions, of its drivers, because drivers are usually considered independent contractors and not Uber employees.
+An Uber driver’s negligence can injure passengers.
+Whether a driver was inexperienced, lost, or distracted by their phone, passengers may wonder if Uber is liable for their injuries.
+Uber is generally not liable for ordinary negligence of its drivers, such as basic traffic infractions, because drivers are usually considered independent contractors and not Uber employees.

-Uber must meet four essential criteria before it can claim a driver was an independent contractor in Florida:
+Uber must meet four essential criteria before it can claim a driver as an independent contractor in Florida:

-- The driver has control over his or her own schedule and is not required to work during certain days or hours.
+- The driver has control over their schedule and is not required to work during certain days or hours.

-- The driver cannot be restricted from working another job or have another career.
+- The driver cannot be restricted from working another job or having another career.

-- There must be a written agreement (electronic is permissible) between Uber and the Uber driver specifying that he or she is considered an independent contractor
+- There must be a written agreement (electronic is permissible) between Uber and the Uber driver specifying that they are considered an independent contractor.

-Uber is legally permitted to provide umbrella insurance, set user rates, dictate driver fees, and collect funds to pay drivers without having its drivers considered employees.
-This is important because businesses are traditionally not permitted to exercise this kind of financial control over non-employees.
-Uber is also permitted to provide Uber vehicles with comprehensive insurance, but this doesn’t mean Uber is actually liable for your injuries in Florida courts.
+Uber is legally permitted to provide umbrella insurance, set user rates, dictate driver fees, and collect funds to pay drivers without considering its drivers as employees.
+This is important because businesses are traditionally not permitted to exercise financial control over non-employees.
+Uber is also permitted to provide Uber vehicles with comprehensive insurance, but this doesn’t mean Uber is liable for your injuries in Florida courts.

 Types of Compensation Bradenton Claimants May Recover After an Uber Accident